Human trafficking in the United States: Escort services

 Latin American women and girls that are smuggled into the United States are also often exposed to the world of commercial sex trade better known as "escort services".
 There are two ways in which the operation can proceed: one is described as an "outcall", where the traffickers deliver victims to the buyer's hotel room or their homes.
 The second option is "incall" which is when the customers cycle in and out of a hotel room while the trafficker extends the victims' stay.
 Many of these interactions between the buyers, the traffickers, and the victims took place on the website backpage.com where Latinas had their own category.
 The website has been closed since January 2017.

 Latino brothels

 Brothels catering exclusively to Latino males, referred to as "Latino Residential Brothels", are a major vehicle for sex trafficking, with the victims being almost exclusively women and children from Latin America.
 Trafficking of U.S. citizens within the U.S. occurs as well.
 They typically own informal underground businesses in urban, suburban, and rural areas.

+Modern recruitment methods

+Trafficking recruitment in the United States has shifted substantially towards digital platforms.
+Traffickers use the internet to advertise false jobs on social media platforms that are actually human trafficking schemes, advertise and sell children online for sex, transfer cryptocurrency to other traffickers, and perpetuate online scam operations.

+A particularly documented pattern involves what federal authorities describe as forced criminality operations.
+In online scam operations, traffickers largely recruit victims through deceitful job listings online, confine them in gated compounds, and force them to engage in online criminal activity under threat of serious harm.
+These operations include illegal online gambling, cryptocurrency investment schemes, and romance scams, all of which involve the victim forming relationships with individuals in order to defraud them to significant sums.

+Victims recruited into these operations are forced to run internet scams directed at target and are subjected to a wide range of abuses, including withheld travel and identity documentation, imposition of arbitrary debt, restricted access to food, water, medicine, communication, and movement, and threats and physical violence.

+Traffickers also compel victims to continue working by threatening that if they seek help, they will be prosecuted for the unlawful acts committed as a direct result of being trafficked.
+Some victims are simply unaware that they are trafficking victims at all.